AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * reinforcementCoroutine: A coroutine that controls the reinforcement behaviour.

 * resetCoroutine: A coroutine where it resets the internal data.
+This is mainly to avoid memory leaks.

 ### stopQueuedReinforcement()